fuchicorp/terraform-helm-chart/README.md

 }

 ```
-After you are done with all the custom configurations now you can go ahead do the deployment
+After you are done with all the custom configurations now you can go ahead and do the deployment
 ```sh
 terraform init && terraform apply
 ```

-## Exmaple Remote Chart Deployment
+## Example Remote Chart Deployment
-In a case of remote chart deployment, you can follow the above instruction to deploy grafana
+In the case of remote chart deployment, you can follow the above instruction to deploy grafana

 ```hcl
 module "helm_deploy_remote" {